Tutorial: Get started creating in the Power BI service

 Note

-If you select the Date item before you select the Gross Sales item, Power BI creates a table rather than a column chart.
+If you select the Date item before you select the Profit item, Power BI creates a table rather than a column chart.
 If you selected the data items in this order, it's not a problem.
 We're going to change the visualization of the data in the next step.

-3. Let's try a different display of the selected data.
+4. Let's try a different display of the selected data.
 Line charts are good visuals for showing changes in values over time.
-In the Visualizations pane, select Line chart.
+With the visual active, in the Visualizations pane, select Line chart.

 Screenshot that shows how to select the line chart display in the Visualizations pane.

-4. The line chart looks interesting, so let's pin the visualization to a dashboard.
-Select the Pin icon on the visualization.
+5. The line chart looks interesting, so let's pin the visualization to our dashboard.

 Power BI displays a success message after the service adds the visualization to the dashboard.
 The success dialog includes an option to create an optimized layout of the dashboard for your mobile device.